Generalized Graph Signal Sampling by Difference-of-Convex Optimization: Introduction

+In this paper, we propose a novel and unified framework for designing an aggregation sampling operator for beyond bandlimited graph signals assuming the arbitrary priors in the vertex domain.
+We formulate a design problem with the rank constraint to achieve the best possible recovery.
+Then, for handling the rank constraint, we reformulate the problem as a DC optimization problem by introducing a tight relaxation of the constraint.
+To solve the DC optimization problem, we develop a solver based on the general double-proximal gradient DC (GDPGDC) algorithm~\cite{banert2019general} introduced in Section~\ref{subsec:GDPGDC} with guaranteed convergence to a critical point.

-In this paper, we propose a method for properly sampling graph signals under smoothness priors based on the generalized sampling theory.
-Our contributions are listed as follows: \begin{itemize} \item Formulate the sampling operator design under smoothness priors as a feasibility problem with a invertibility constraint derived from the generalized sampling theory. \item Transform the original feasibility problem into a tractable difference-of-convex (DC) problem by relaxing the invertibility constraint using the nuclear norm. \item Develop an efficient algorithm based on the \textit{Proximal Linearized Difference-of-Convex algorithm} (PLDC)~\cite{Souza2016PLDC} to solve the DC problem with guaranteed convergence. \end{itemize} Finally, we demonstrate the effectiveness of our method through sampling-and-reconstruction experiments on several types of graph signals.
+The key contributions of this paper are summarized below: \begin{itemize}[align=parleft, left=1.1mm, labelsep=1.1mm, itemindent=0mm, topsep=0pt, partopsep=0pt] \item Formulate the design of an aggregation sampling operator applicable to arbitrary signal priors based on the generalized sampling theory as an optimization problem with the rank constraint to achieve the best possible recovery. \item Transform the problem into a DC problem via the tightest relaxation of the rank constraint using the nuclear norm. \item Develop a solver based on the GDPGDC algorithm for the DC problem with guaranteed convergence to a critical point. \end{itemize} We also conduct sampling and recovering experiments on various types of graph signals to validate the effectiveness.

+Table~\ref{table:summary_existing_methods} summarizes the coverage of each method.
+The column ``No GFT Required'' indicates if the method avoids reliance on a graph Fourier transform.
+The column ``Aggregation Sampling'' specifies if the method adopts an aggregation sampling strategy.
+The column ``Signal Priors'' indicates applicability to the signal priors.
+This paper is structured as follows.
+Section~\ref{sec:preliminaries} reviews the generalized sampling and its extended framework into the graph setting.
+The algorithm for solving the DC optimization problem is also introduced in this section.
+In Section~\ref{sec:propose}, the proposed formulation using DC optimization and the developed solver are presented.
+We demonstrate the effectiveness of the proposed method through experiments compared with existing methods by sampling and recovering graph signals in Section~\ref{sec:experiments}.
+Finally, we conclude this paper in Section~\ref{sec:conclusion}.

+The preliminary version of this work, which discusses a sampling method by assuming only a limited prior without proposing multiple designs of sampling operators, comprehensive experimental comparisons, and deeper discussions, has appeared in a conference proceeding~\cite{yamashita2024apsipa}.